 You may also want to ask patients what their experiences are during consultations, so that this can be addressed as part of shared decision-making.

 Establishing a good rapport and professional relationship with your patient goes a long way to gaining their trust, and as a consequence, improving their experience of their care.

 Developing an informal, non-confrontational way for patients to discuss concerns or leave feedback can allow you to address any issues in full, and hopefully avoid escalation to a formal complaint.
 This might also help you to make any changes that can improve patient confidence in the care you provide.

 Patients and doctors will always have different perspectives, but being aware of this will mean you can anticipate concerns and prevent them from arising, which can improve patients' confidence in the care you provide.

 Providing informal opportunities for them to discuss their care also lets you reassure them, manage their expectations and build trust.
 You might find they are valuable resource for your practice.

-This guidance was correct at publication 08/08/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 11/10/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.